Chemical Breakdown: Differences Between Cleaning and Disinfecting

 The surface must first be “cleaned” to remove any soil.
 If this step is skipped, germs can “hide” under soils and reduce the efficacy of the disinfectant or sanitizer.

 The caveat to two-step disinfecting: Some disinfectant and sanitizer products can contain cleaning agents, so they are specifically designed to both clean/remove soils and inactivate germs on the surface.
 If cleaning teams are using a disinfectant or sanitizer with an added cleaning agent, the two-step process is combined and there is no need to clean and disinfect or sanitize with separate products.
 Always refer to the manufacturer’s guidelines for proper and effective use.

 Once a surface is cleaned, the disinfectant or sanitizer can be applied.
 To be effective at eliminating or lowering the number of germs, the product must “wet dwell” on the surface or object for the recommended amount of time.

-Not only is the cleanliness of the facility at risk, but so is guests and occupants health — not to mention, the time the staff spent “cleaning” is actually wasted time and effort.
+Not only is the cleanliness of the facility at risk, but so is the health of guests and occupants — not to mention, the time the staff spent “cleaning” is actually wasted time and effort.

 What is Dwell Time?

 Dwell time is the amount of time a product (disinfectant or sanitizer, in this case) needs to remain wet on a surface to effectively disinfect or sanitize the surface.